johnalison/obsidian-notes/00-Zettelkasten/Proving-the-word-deterministic.md

 How could you prove the world was deterministic?

 You could
- - explicitly demonstrate it in simple subsytems.
+ - explicitly demonstrate it in simple sub-systems
  - Show that the laws (theory) predict the outcome
  - Then assume that the theory applies to more complicated systems